-Distribute to each student activity page 5 from the student book.
+Distribute activity page 5 to each student.
 Use the exercise to review the previous lesson.
-You can complete the exercise as a class or in pairs, or have the students do it on their own.
+You can complete the exercise as a class, in pairs, or have the students do it on their own.

 Session Starters

 Option 1-Sing About His Love